tomachalek/kombo/README.md

 Stateless model does not control when its related state is changed.
 It only specifies how the state is changed in response to different actions.

-It is expected that the state is a traditional JS object with (ideally) immutable values.
-This allows simple (shallow) state copying when reducing without fear of strange app behavior.
-The best way to achieve this is to use primitive values (string, number, boolean) combined with immutable structured data types (e.g. Immutable.js).
+It is expected that the state is a traditional JS object with immutable values.
+To achieve this, different solutions can be used.
+Though it is generally easier to manage native types like Array, Object along with immutable operations rather then introducing new data types (e.g. the ones from Immutable.js).

 To be able to perform asynchornous API calls, synchronize/notify other models etc., stateless model can specify its side effects bound to different actions.
-These effects are invoked once their respective actions reduce the current state (i.e. you can be always sure that all the reduce actions on all models have been already performed - so it's quite safe to access other models' state).
+Such a side-effect is always invoked *after* the model reduced a respective state based on the action.
 Side-effect actions are dispatched at will via a provided function (see `SEDispatcher` type).
 In this way it is possible to build chains of asynchronous actions with multiple actions dispatched during different stages of the process.

 Actions dispatched via `SEDispatcher` are internally transformed into `SideEffectAction` type which cannot invoke another action